Fleker/Gltn/_nightlies/docs/docs/01_Formats/00_About_Custom_Formats.md

 A format exists as an object of class `GltnFormat` which is stored in a `FormatManager`.
 You can use the variable `formatManager` to access available formats and install new ones.

-A format script is written using JavaScript and can be added into the Gltn Editor using the FormatManager.
+A format script is written using JavaScript and can be added into the Gltn Editor using the <a href="99_Reference.md">FormatManager</a>.

 ## Creating a new Format
 To create a new format, use the constructor for a GltnFormat:

-    new GltnFormat("MLA", "MLA", "Essay", "js/formatts/MLA.js", false)
+`new GltnFormat("MLA", "MLA", "Essay", "js/formatts/MLA.js", false);`

 `GltnFormat(id, name, type, url, hidden)`